 Known as Zootropolis in N. America, this is anthropomorphic animal fantasy animation.
 In a city of anthropomorphic animals, a rookie bunny cop and a cynical con artist fox must work together to uncover a conspiracy.
 Trailer here.

 Star Wars prequel.
 The Rebel Alliance moves to steal the plans for the Death Star, setting up the epic saga to follow.
 Once a possible weakness in its construction is uncovered, the Rebel Alliance has to steal the plans as the future of the entire galaxy now rests upon its destruction.
 Just before Easter it was nominated for a Hugo Award (Best Dramatic Presentation -- Long Form).
+It is rather good and the director has tried to shoot it so as to give the feel of the original trilogy shot on celluloid as well as end it (no spoiler as by now vrtually everone knows) bang on the start of the very first film.
+The film was diected by Gareth Edwards who was the director of Monsters but whose film making professional career followed his winning a Sci-Fi London 48 Hour Film Challenge.
 Trailer here.

 A solid outing for the Marvel comics X-Men franchise.
 Since the dawn of civilization, he was worshipped as a God.
 Apocalypse, the first and most powerful mutant from Marvel's X-Men universe, amassed the powers of many other mutants, becoming immortal and invincible.
 Upon awakening after thousands of years, he is disillusioned with the world as he finds it and recruits a team of powerful mutants, including a disheartened Magneto, to cleanse mankind and create a new world order, over which he will reign.
 Trailer here.